We Can't Save Them All (Why We Shouldn't)

 The Risks of Adopting Unsafe Dogs

-When a dog bites a person or kills an animal, they must be quarantined for 10 days.
+We risk a worst-case scenario when a well-meaning but often unequipped family adopts an unsafe dog: When a dog bites a person or kills an animal, they must be quarantined for 10 days.
 (G.S.
 130A-196) And then carefully managed in the home and in the yard.
 But management can and will likely fail at some point.
 And another offense comes with additional preventive methods and may result in fees and legal consequences.

 The Hidden Consequences

 The consequences of adopting a dog with behavior problems to a family that is not prepared are greater than they appear.
 Now we have a family working hard to manage and train their dog.
 They may work with a professional trainer and, often, a vet behaviorist.
 They spend many hours a week and hundreds, even thousands of dollars, rehabilitating the dog they love.
 The worst happens, and the dog bites again.
+What next?
+There are not many options for a dog with a bite history:

 The Problem with Sanctuaries